CatinhoCR/couscous/README.md

 ### Build Prod Version

+Production build not tested and not meant to be used as this is a prototype fun personal project and havent bothered.

 ```bash
 npm run build
 ```

 ### To Do's

+- [ ] Finish Tic Tac Toe last details, add new games, make nav better.
 - [ ] Clean up helpers, improve and finish them off.
 - [ ] Clean styles
 - [ ] Add initial custom home